Peace Force is a funny scifi action-comedy about poor Harriet Walsh who finds herself invited to become part of the planet Dismolle’s Peace Force.

 Tej Turner has used the same writing style he used in The Janus Cycle.
-Each chapter is told from a different person’s point of view.
-That lets us catch up with the life of the individual and keeps the story going at the same time.
+There is an overarching story with chapters that get told from a different point of view, allowing us to catch up with the life of the individual and keeps the story going at the same time.
 Taxus Baccus (TB) is an environmental organization led by Jardair, Jack’s wuduwāsa father (Turner plays with the Greek and Roman pantheons throughout the story).
-Until TB arrived at Jack’s house, Jack and his pet squirrel, Nuttles, lived on their own.
+Until TB arrived at Jack’s house (a squat), Jack and his pet squirrel, Nuttles, lived on their own.
 Their lives go from quiet to chaotic in a matter of hours.
 TB travels from town to town addressing, in their own way, environmental issues each town struggles with.
 Tej Turner uses Taxus Baccus to address the fragility of our supposed right to free speech and the right to live our lives as we wish.

 “It seems to me that this country is run by sociopaths with gloating expressions and oily hair.
 They wander around Westminster with their leather briefcases, selling off public assets to their pals from boarding school and members of their extended family who have vested interests.
 All the while, class war is waged through an ever-encroaching succession of draconian legislations.
 They will not rest until they have rounded up everyone into the rat race because they, by fortune of birth, are the big cats.
 The the more rats there are, the more they have to dig their paws into.”
 (Dinnusos, p 62)

 Dinnusos Rising contends that it we, the general populace, make such methods possible through our complacency and docility.
-The percentage of people who turn up for various elections certainly seem to agree with that contention.
+The percentage of people who turn up for various elections certainly seem to support that contention.
 Westminster uses various media to pimp their message to the public

 “… the news channels and tabloids were doing their utmost to demonise us.
 Footage and photos were being carefully selected, and it seemed their cameras only had spare film for the more outrageous members f the movements … They never told the public why were were doing the things we were doing.
 They made us seem like rebels without a cause.” … (Dinnusos, p.
 72)

-Through The National Conciliation Act, Westminster intends to cement the corporatocracy we see strengthening its hooks into various governments around the world.
+Through The National Conciliation Act (NCA), Westminster intends to cement the corporatocracy we see strengthening its hooks into various governments around the world.

 “Later on we will be interviewing MP, Mr. Ben Fitzgerald, to see if he can shed any light upon rumours Westminster is considering bringing in new legislation which will grant authorities more power to dismantle anti-social behaviour.”
 (Dinnusos, p.
 92)

-Pandora’s workplace, Fibertine Investment Bank, is a great example of a corporation that wants the NCA voted through.
+Pandora’s workplace, Fibertine Investment Bank (FIB), is a great example of a corporation that wants the NCA passed.
 FIB invests in corporations around the world and outwardly appear to be concerned about ethical corporation issues.
 They even have their own Ethical Practices Officer.
 However, when Pandora tries to bring ethical issues to the attention of her boss, Mr. Watts, he reminds her of FIB’s business motto:

 “Business is blameless,” … there is no need to feel guilt, or worry about facing consequences.
 (Dinnusos, p.
 92)

-Steel is a historical fantasy about a girl who is thrown into the past and desperately wants to return to what she had not realized she had.
-It is an action-filled coming of age story set in beautiful Bahamas on the Diana, captained by Marjorie Cooper.
-It is a story about choices, and how those choices end up defining us.
-What Steel is NOT is a swashbuckling romance.
+Steel is an historical fantasy about a girl who is thrown into the past and who desperately wishes to return to what she did not appreciate until she thought it was lost.
+It is an action-filled coming-of-age story set in beautiful Bahamas on the Diana, captained by Marjorie Cooper.
+It is a story about choices, and how those choices define us.
+What Steel is NOT, is a swashbuckling romance.